Biot number: Applications

 The value of the Biot number can indicate the applicability (or inapplicability) of certain methods of solving transient heat transfer problems.
 For example, a Biot number smaller than about 0.1 implies that heat conduction inside the body offers much lower thermal resistance than the heat convection at the surface, so that temperature gradients are negligible inside of the body (such bodies are sometimes labeled "thermally thin").
 In this situation, the simple lumped-capacitance model may be used to evaluate a body's transient temperature variation.
 The opposite is also true: a Biot number greater than about 0.1 indicates that thermal resistance within the body is not negligible, and more complex methods are need in analyzing heat transfer to or from the body (such bodies are sometimes called "thermally thick").

 Heat conduction for finite Biot number

-When the Biot number is greater than 0.1 or so, the heat equation must be solved to determine the time-varying and spatially-nonuniform temperature field within the a body.
+When the Biot number is greater than 0.1 or so, the heat equation must be solved to determine the time-varying and spatially-nonuniform temperature field within the body.
 Analytic methods for handling these problems, which may exist for simple geometric shapes and uniform material thermal conductivity, are described in the article on the heat equation.
 Examples of verified analytic solutions along with precise numerical values are available.

 Often such problems are too difficult to be done except numerically, with the use of a computer model of heat transfer.